dodona-edu/dodona-edu.github.io/en/references/judges/creating-a-judge/index.md

     - `"internal error"`, the judge exited with a non-zero status code.
     - `"unknown"`, something went wrong.

-- A `DebugData` object is used to run the python tutor that gives students a debug interface.
-Currently it is only relevant for python.
+- A `DebugData` object is used to run the Python Tutor that gives students a debug interface.
+Currently it is only relevant for Python.
 It consists of:
-  - `statements`, a string containing the extra code to be executed in the python tutor, to mimic this testcase.
+  - `statements`, a string containing the extra code to be executed in the Python Tutor, to mimic this testcase.
-  - `stdin`, a string containing the input to be given to the python tutor, to mimic this testcase.
+  - `stdin`, a string containing the input to be given to the Python Tutor, to mimic this testcase.

 ![judge-output-reflection](./judge-output.png)